-Every brand makes mistakes sometimes, leading to negative experiences for customers.
-Interactions can be tricky for the Customer Service Team when customers are feeling frustrated, but it’s the team’s job to turn this around.
+Every brand makes mistakes sometimes, and interactions can be tricky for the customer service team when customers are feeling frustrated, but it’s the team’s job to turn this around.

 • Finding out and getting back to the customer, ASAP.